8ta4/gag/README.md

 1. Enter the prompt:

    ```
-   Generate multiple pairs of wordplay jokes based on the following article.
-For each pair:
+   Generate a wordplay joke based on the provided article using this process:

-   1. Identify a cliche that relates to the article's content

-   2. Create a humorous variation using any of these methods:
+   1. Identify an original phrase that:

+      - Is commonly used in everyday speech

+      - Relates to concepts in the article

+   2. Choose one modification technique:

+      - Replace a word with its synonym

-      - Replacing a word with its homophone
+      - Replace a word with its antonym

-      - Replacing a word with a similar-sounding word
+      - Replace a word with its homophone

-      - Combining multiple words

-      - Splitting a word
+      - Change less than half of the phonemes in a word

-   Example pair:
+   3. Create the modified result that:

+      - Has a completely different meaning from the original phrase

+      - Relates to concepts in the article

+   Example:

    Original: Fruit of the Loom

+   Technique: Change less than half of the phonemes in a word

    Modified: Fraud of the Loom